irisguan9/Systematic_Factor_Framework/README.md

 momentum_t = (price_{t-21} / price_{t-252}) - 1
 ```

 The 12-month lookback with a 1-month skip is the standard AMP (2013) specification: the skip avoids contamination from short-term reversal while capturing the intermediate-horizon continuation effect.
-The raw factor is winsorized (1st–99th percentile) then cross-sectionally z-score normalised.
+The raw factor is winsorized (1st–99th percentile) then cross-sectionally z-score normalized.

 ### Step 4 — Portfolio Construction (`factor_engine.py`)
 Stocks are ranked into quintiles on each month-end rebalance date.
 The top quintile receives equal long weights summing to 100%; the bottom quintile receives equal short weights summing to −100%.
 Positions are held constant until the next rebalance.
 Transaction costs are deducted at each rebalance based on turnover.